-- we refer to the Central Council Council's functions as a Water Supply Authority under the Water Management Act 2000 as 'CCC Water' - we refer to the Central Coast Council's local government functions under the Local Government Act 1993 as 'the council'.
+- we refer to the Central Coast Council's functions as a Water Supply Authority under the Water Management Act 2000 as 'CCC Water' - we refer to the Central Coast Council's local government functions under the Local Government Act 1993 as 'the council'.

-Further information is available in our Draft Technical Paper - Regulatory setting.
+Further information is available in our Technical Paper - Regulatory background.

-We are currently reviewing CCC Water's prices for its water-related services and have made draft decisions on the prices to apply for the 4 years from 1 July 2022 to 30 June 2026.a Our review only considers prices and costs related to CCC Water.
-It does not consider those related to the council's general activities for which it charges local government rates and levies and other charges.b
+We have reviewed CCC Water's prices for its water-related services, considered all community feedback to our review and have made our final decisions on the maximum prices CCC Water can charge for the 4 years from 1 July 2022 to 30 June 2026.^a Our review only considers prices and costs related to CCC Water.
+It does not consider those related to the council's general activities for which it charges local government rates and levies and other charges.^b

-We consider our draft prices would allow CCC Water to deliver good quality water and improve services to the community - now and in the future.
-This draft technical paper focuses on water demand forecasts.
-Our water pricing review only considers prices and costs related to CCC Water.
+We consider our prices will allow CCC Water to deliver good quality water and improve services to the community - now and in the future.
+This Technical Paper focuses on demand for water services.

-In setting our draft prices, we aimed to ensure CCC Water would earn the level of revenue it requires to provide water, wastewater and other services that meet its customers' expectations.
+In setting prices for CCC Water, we aimed to ensure it will earn the level of revenue it requires to provide water, wastewater and other services that meet its customers' expectations.